nrodgers1/Microbialite_simulator/README.md

-# Agent-based modelling of Microbialite Formation through Sedimentation and Precipitation Dynamics
+# Agent-based Modelling of Microbialite Formation through Sedimentation and Precipitation Dynamics